Case Summarization: It Started With One HR Case

 In HR work, trust is fragile.
 Agents handle sensitive situations, ambiguous context, and decisions that need to be explainable.
 A summary that is slightly off does not feel like a small error.
 It can feel risky.

-So we treated this as an adoption and workflow-fit problem: discoverability, freshness cues, attachment handling, and clear authorship when summary content is reused in work notes.
+So we treated this as an adoption and workflow-fit problem, where discoverability, freshness cues, attachment handling, and clear authorship all had to work together before agents would trust it enough to use it.

 Design Manager, HR Service Delivery (HR pilot owner)